ahandsel/articles/Nodenv_Cheatsheet/Nodenv_Cheatsheet.md

 # Close & open a new Terminal window for the changes to take place.
 # ----

-# Verify that nodenv is properly set up
+# Verify that Nodenv is properly set up
 curl -fsSL https://github.com/nodenv/nodenv-installer/raw/master/bin/nodenv-doctor | bash
 ```